awong234/CT_sim/readme.md

 ## START HERE

 I suggest running these **ONE-BY-ONE** so you know exactly where you may encounter errors.
-Additionally, the `registerUsers()` function is often skipped over when running things in bulk.
+This is also because the `registerUsers()` function is skipped over when running things in bulk.

 ### Setup